rendleyhq/docs.rendleysdk.com/concepts.md

 ## Subtitles

-[Subtitles](/getting-started/subtitles.md) are a first-class asset type.
+[Subtitles](/getting-started/subtitles.md) are managed as native project assets.
 Import from SRT or build programmatically.
 Style globally through the [SubtitlesManager](https://docs.rendleysdk.com/api-reference/classes/SubtitlesManager.html), every subtitles clip in the project picks up the current style.

 ## Storage

-By default, media is only in browser memory and disappears on refresh.
-Plug in a [Storage](/getting-started/storage.md) provider (IndexedDB for local, AWS S3 with presigned URLs for cloud) to persist.
+By default, media is stored only in browser memory and disappears on refresh.
+Plug in a [Storage](/getting-started/storage.md) provider (IndexedDB for local, AWS S3 with presigned URLs for cloud) to persist media across sessions.
+The SDK comes with a ready-to-use IndexedDB storage provider and examples for S3 storage.

 ## Events